locka99/cpp-to-rust-book/source_layout/index.md

 ### C/ C++

-C and C++ code tends to split itself over two general kinds of file:
+C and C++ code tends to be split over two general kinds of file:

-* The Header file \(.h, .hpp, .inl\) contains class definitions, external function signatures, macros, templates, inline functions.
+* The Header file \(.h, .hpp\) contains class definitions, external function signatures, macros, templates, inline functions.
 Sometimes inline functions get stored in their own file.
 The standard template library C++ headers do not have a file extension.
 Some 3rd party libraries like QT may sometimes omit the extension.
 * The Source file \(.c, .cc, .cpp\) contains the implementation of classes and anything private.
 Sometimes C++ will use tricks such as forward class references and Pimpl patterns to keep complex or dependent code out of the header file.

+Occasionally you may also see files with a .inl, or .ipp extension which are headers with a lot of inline templates or functions.

-Compilers are only interested in source files so what's really happening in most C/C++ code is that a preprocessor concatenates various header files to the front of the source file according to the \# directives within it and the resulting file is fed to a compiler.
+Compilers are only interested in source files and what they `#include` so what's really happening in most C/C++ code is that a preprocessor concatenates various header files to the front of the source file according to the `#` directives within it and the resulting file is fed to a compiler.

 Splitting definition and implementation across multiple files can be a nuisance since it means that changes to a single class can require modifications to multiple files.